wiseman-timelord/ImpExpPsd1/README.md

 ```

 ## USAGE
-1. Install/Import the, script or module or cmdlet.
+1. Install/Import the, script or cmdlet.
 2. Depend on the circumstance...The, syntax and usage, of the import will work the same as the built-in one, hence, you just need to swap the cmdlet names.
-For export, the, syntax and usage, of the export is as GPT hallucinated it to be, so under such circumstances, it may again be a case of swapping cmdlet names.
+For export, the, syntax and usage, of the export is as GPT hallucinated it to be, so under such circumstances, it may again be a case of swapping function/cmdlet names.
 - Import...
 ```
 $ConfigData = Import-PowerShellData1 -Path "C:\path\to\config.psd1"